Clinical Advisory Group

 Dr Katharine Rimes is an NHS clinical psychologist and an academic researcher.
 She is the Academic Director of the Doctorate in Clinical Psychology at the Institute of Psychiatry, Psychology and Neuroscience, King’s College London.
 She has expertise in student mental health and LGBT+ mental health, and co-leads the LGBT+ Mental Health Research group at King’s College London.
 She investigates factors which contribute to the mental health of LGBT+ individuals and applies the findings to develop interventions to reduce distress.
 She also investigates psychological processes such as perfectionism and has conducted research using mindfulness-based approaches and compassion-focused therapy with university students.

-Alice works at Birmingham City University as a Mental Health Adviser and CBT Therapist within Student Services.
+Alice works at Birmingham City University as Head of Mental Health and Wellbeing Operations within Student Services.
 Alice completed a Psychology degree at the University of Birmingham back in 2003 and trained as a Cognitive Behavioural Therapist within the NHS in Oxford becoming fully accredited by the BABCP (British Association for Behavioural and Cognitive Psychotherapies) in 2012.
 As part of her current role she also sits on the University Mental Health Adviser Network (UMHAN) committee as Development Worker Supervisor.
 Alice has a particular interest in Mindfulness and Compassion Focused Therapy.